kelvins/passager/README.md

 Some `passager` features:

-- Easy to use.
-Manage your passwords locally using a simple command line interface (CLI).
+- Easy to use: manage your passwords locally using a simple command line interface (CLI).
-- You own your data.
-Move your database file to wherever you want.
+- Own your data: move your encrypted database file to wherever you want.
-- Secure by default.
-Use Advanced Encryption Standard (AES) by default.
+- Secure by default: use advanced encryption standard (AES) by default.

 ## :package: Installation